adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Generate secure passwords using [1password Password Generator](https://1password.com/password-generator/) or [LastPass Generate](https://lastpass.com/generate).
 A secure password is not necessarily composed of complicated combinations of special characters.
 These are difficult to remember.
 Instead, a long password (like an easy-to-remember phrase of 5 or more words) is more secure because it has more characters is harder to guess by brute force.
 * [ ] Use a password manager like [1Password](https://1password.com), [LastPass](https://www.lastpass.com) or [KeePass](https://keepass.info).
 Change the master password periodically.
 * [ ] Set up two-factor authentication (2FA) on your accounts where its available.
 [Twofactorauth.org](https://twofactorauth.org/) has a full list of apps that support 2FA.
+* [ ] Don’t use phone numbers for 2FA.
+See [SIM Swap Attack Protection](#sim-swap-attack-protection) below.
 * [ ] Set up login notifications on apps/services that allow it.
 If somebody does manage to compromise that account, you'll be notified and can take action to get it back.

 ## Secure your phone
 * [ ] Keep your OS and apps updated
 * [ ] Set a passcode / password of 6+ characters
 * [ ] Disable TouchID / fingerprint unlock.
 If a federal agent wants to search your device, they are allowed to ask for your fingerprint, but not your passcode.
+(Update: [this may no longer be necessary](https://gizmodo.com/cops-cant-force-people-to-unlock-their-phones-with-biom-1831743969), but the decision is expected to be challenged.
+Better safe than sorry.)
-* [ ] Restrict what someone can see/do with your phone from the lock screen (lock screen widgets, notification privacy, Apple Pay/Android Pay/Samsung Pay)
+* [ ] Restrict what someone can see/do with your phone from the lock screen (restrict access to lock screen widgets, notification privacy, Apple Pay/Android Pay/Samsung Pay)
 * [ ] Disable location services for any app that doesn't really need it.
 Disable "always on" location services from all apps.
 * [ ] Get rid of your Android and get an iPhone (not intentionally pretentious - it's hard to fully secure an Android device.
 And there are great iPhones at basically any price point these days.
 And Google doesn't get to vacuum up all your data.)
-* [ ] Install a VPN
+* [ ] Install a VPN (See more at in the Browse Securely section)[#browse-securely]
 * [ ] Install a content blocker to prevent you from being tracked by advertisers

 ## Secure your computer
 * [ ] Keep your OS and apps updated
 * [ ] Turn on Firewall on your Mac (via System Preferences -> Security)
 * [ ] Cover your computer webcam with a Post-it
-* [ ] Set a short screensaver time - 5 min or less - so your laptop locks itself once you're away
+* [ ] Set your laptop locks itself quickly if you are inactive
 * [ ] Require password immediately once your computer goes to sleep
 * [ ] Install [Micro Snitch](https://www.obdev.at/products/microsnitch/index.html) to monitor when your webcam and microphone are turned on
 * [ ] Install [Malwarebyte](http://malwarebytes.org) on your computer, and run it periodically to check for malware